FOREX-Carney buoys sterling, dollar under pressure

 By Patrick Graham

-LONDON, Aug 18 Sterling was the main mover on major currency markets on Monday, recovering from multi-month lows, while the Swiss franc retreated as investors' concerns over Ukraine eased marginally.
+LONDON, Aug 18 Sterling was the main mover on major currency markets on Monday, recovering from last week's multi-month lows after the Bank of England said interest rates might have to rise before wage inflation picks up.

 The dollar, knocked back last week after a strong run since early July, was roughly steady against the yen and euro and a basket of currencies used to measure its broader strength, hampered by U.S. Treasury yields that were close to 16-month lows.

-The pound rose after Bank of England Governor Mark Carney said in a newspaper interview that UK interest rates may have to rise even before real wages pick up, backtracking from comments last week that suggested the opposite and prompted markets to push back bets on a first rate hike.
+Sterling rose after BoE Governor Mark Carney said in a newspaper interview that UK rates may have to increase even before the growth of real wages recovers, backtracking from comments last week that suggested the opposite and prompted markets to push back bets on a first hike.

 "The comments in the (Sunday) Times were definitely a surprise to markets and that's what is behind this move this morning," said Adam Myers, head of European FX strategy with Credit Agricole in London.

-Myers said the week might prove rocky for the dollar after an uncertain performance so far in August.
-It has failed to build on improvement which had prompted many analysts to predict the greenback was finally on for a longer run higher.
+Myers said the week might prove rocky for the dollar after an uncertain performance so far in August that has seen it fail to build on improvement which prompted many analysts to predict the greenback was finally on for a longer run higher.

-The wait for the annual U.S. meeting of central bankers in Jackson Hole, which starts on Thursday, might help hold off bigger moves this week, Myers said, but there were risks to the dollar particularly against the euro.
+The wait for the annual U.S. meeting of central bankers in Jackson Hole might help hold off bigger moves this week, he said, but there were risks to the dollar particularly against the euro.

 "After what was a very exciting July, the market has tried both ways over the past couple of weeks," Myers said.